-3.12.6.2 INTERNAL AUDIT
+4.5.7.2 INTERNAL AUDIT

-Internal Audit is outsourced to Price Waterhouse Coopers (PWC).
-They conduct an audit every quarter to produce a report which is tabled to the Audit and Performance Management Committee.
-The Internal Audit Charter and Audit Plan tabled before the Audit and Performance Management Committee in August 2017 guided the Internal Audit for the 2018/2019 financial year.
-The internal Audit Functions forms part of the Municipal Manager's Office.
+Internal Audit was outsourced to Bonakude Consulting for the period under review.
+A Chief Audit Executive was also appointed by the municipality.
+The audit commences every quarter to produce a report which is tabled to the Audit and Performance Management Committee.
+The Internal Audit is guided by the Internal Audit Charter and Audit Plan which are tabled to the Audit and Performance Management Committee.